 Unplug & Remove Bottom Module Board

 This is identified with voice ROM marked “B”.
 First unplug the cables.
-The left hand “control cable” near the ROM and CPU has a black wire installed at position 1 to indicate which board it is to the assigner.
+The left hand “control cable” near the ROM and CPU has a black wire (MIDI out) installed at position 10.

 Next step is to remove the brass spacers.
 These are very fragile in a sense that the shafts are unable to take much torque or side loading, often these break when re-tightened or removed.

 The best way to remove these is by hand.

 Note that when putting back, only finger tighten and do not use any “loctite” on the thread.
 They wont come out because the clips and PCBs hold everything together and so they don’t need to be tight.
 I have seen many of these simply broken causing poor earthing or boards that wobble when the unit is transported.